Skip to main content

 How a Seneca Maths assignment works

 A Seneca Maths assignment can contain two types of content: Core Content and Exam Questions.
 This article explains what each one looks like for students.
+Finally, it explains how to share the assignment with your classes.

 Written by Olivia